clorichel/SCQAT/docs/CLI/Manual.md

 `--modified`

-Analyze all modified files in the repository (staged, unstaged and untracked files changed from local revision to 'refs/remotes/origin/master' revision)
+Analyze all modified files in the repository (staged, unstaged and untracked files changed from local revision to HEAD revision)

 `--pre-commit`

-Analyze all staged files changed from local revision to 'refs/remotes/origin/master' revision
+Analyze all staged files changed from local revision to HEAD revision

 ### Output